top of page

 You deserve more than symptom management, and more than just "someone to talk to".
 Effective therapy can help you understand the patterns driving your distress, build skills you’ll use for the rest of your life, and work toward the version of yourself you want to become.

-I specialize in Cognitive Behavioral Therapy (CBT) and its evidence-based extensions — including Acceptance and Commitment Therapy (ACT), Motivational Interviewing, and mindfulness-based approaches — delivered in a collaborative, structured, and genuinely tailored way.
+I specialize in Cognitive Behavioral Therapy (CBT) and its evidence-based extensions (including Acceptance and Commitment Therapy (ACT), Motivational Interviewing, and mindfulness-based approaches) delivered in a collaborative, structured, and tailored approach.

 My Approach